slsu0424/slsu0424.github.io/_pages/about.md

 <p>I am a cloud architect, data science and AI practitioner, and health informatics strategist.
 This is a professional site to share my learnings on the evolving landscape of technology in healthcare.</p>

 <p>My background spans two decades covering the healthcare/life sciences industry at Johnson & Johnson, IBM Watson Health, Cloudera, and Microsoft.
-I found my passion in building solutions, working on databases and SaaS to big data and AI.
-I also learned the complexities of commercializing these solutions in a highly regulated market.</p>
+I found my passion in building solutions, working on databases and SaaS to big data and AI.</p>

 <p>I am particularly interested in emerging technologies, and their potential to improve healthcare.
 While these offerings can be revolutionary, their adoption in healthcare must be purposeful and equitable.</p>